-Figure 106: Possible export result with relative altitude mode.
+Figure 109: Possible export result with relative altitude mode.

-When absolute altitude mode is chosen, the z-coordinates of the exports represent the vertical distance from the vertical datum - the ellipsoid or geoid which most closely approximates the Earth curvature, for Google Earth this is the WGS84 EGM96 Geoid, see KML documentation [Wilson 2008] -, regardless of the DTM at that point.
+When absolute altitude mode is chosen, the z-coordinates of the exports represent the vertical distance from the vertical datum - the ellipsoid or geoid which most closely approximates the Earth curvature, regardless of the DTM at that point.
 This implies, choosing this altitude mode may result in buildings sinking into the ground wherever the DTM indicates there is a hill or hovering over the ground wherever the DTM indicates a dent.